kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/creating-an-outline.md

 <aside>

-📺 Watch the following video to learn more about reverse outling.
+📺 Watch the following video to learn about reverse outling.

 </aside>